 - Fast Connect is independently owned, but Realestate.com.au (REA Group) uses the service for its own-brand connection service

-- Compare & Connect is 50% owned by Domain
+- Compare & Connect was previously 50% owned by Domain

 - YourPorter used to be in the hands of real estate agents and is now ‘powered by’ iSelect

-It’s evident that 6/7 service companies have connections to either a real estate agency or an electricity company.
-So one remains, and it’s MyConnect, which claims to be independent.
+It’s evident that most service companies have connections to either a real estate agency or an electricity company.
+However, some remain, like MyConnect, Foxie and Move Me In, that claim to be independent.

 Independent or not, these companies all have to make money at the end of the day to stay afloat, so it probably doesn’t matter to you where or how they get their money.
 However, what might matter more is that some services may favour certain electricity or internet companies, and these companies may not be right for you, or you may not be getting the best value from them.